 On July 16, 2021, the Company completed a new Corporate Facility for \$160.0 million with a three-year term, of which \$98.0 million was drawn on July 30, 2021.
-The purpose of the loan is to refinance the Term Loan and general corporate purposes.
+The facility was used to repay the outstanding balance of the Term Loan in full and will also be used for general corporate purposes.
 Similar to the existing facility, it will be repaid from the proceeds of dividends received from Prime, while ensuring the Company preserves a sufficient minimum cash balance to conduct operations.
-The loan will be subject to financial and liquidity covenants.
+In September 2021, a \$75.0 million dividend was received from Prime and the Company applied the full amount received to reduce the carrying value of the loan to \$23.0 million.
+The loan is subject to financial and liquidity covenants.

 The Company will also adjust the pace of its exploration and appraisal activities to manage its liquidity position.
-The expected proceeds from debt issuances and expected dividends from equity method investees, are sufficient to fund the Company's obligations as they become due.
+The existing cash balance, the undrawn amount of the Corporate Facility and expected dividends from equity method investees, are sufficient to fund the Company's obligations as they become due.